BEYEH/AndroidBasicWithCompose/README.md

     - Example - Dessert Clicker
     - Example - Unscramble app
   - Unit 5: Connect to the internet
+    - Pathway 1: Get data from the internet
+    - Pathway 2:  Load and display images from the internet
   - Unit 6: Data persistence
   - Unit 7: WorkManager
   - Unit 8: Views and Compose